Evaluation of the TOK Essay

 To demonstrate proficiency in criterion E, the essay should use clear and effective language, with correct grammar, syntax, and punctuation.
 The essay should demonstrate an ability to use appropriate academic vocabulary, and to communicate complex ideas in a clear and concise manner.
 The essay should also show an awareness of the importance of tone and style in academic writing.

-Seek feedback from your teacher or peers to ensure that your essay is meeting the requirements of the TOK essay rubric and effectively addresses the question.
-This will help you to identify areas for improvement and to refine your argument.
+- Seek Feedback: Ask your teacher or a peer to read your essay and provide feedback.
+This will help you identify areas for improvement and refine your argument.